Winterizing your commercial property

 #2 Weather Stripping & Caulking

 Ensure windows and doors have weather stripping capabilities to keep winter out and prevent pipes from freezing.

 #3 Gas Lines

-Check gas lines for any leaks and ensure that they are in appropriate working conditions.
-By doing so, it helps prevent surprises from any temperature drops.
+Check gas lines for any leaks and ensure they are in appropriate working conditions.
+Doing so, helps prevent surprises from any temperature drops.

 Turn off main water valves to the property.
 Inspect pipes for any leaks or cracks and install insulation where it’s needed.